cjoh/coaching101/README.md

 ```

 ### Import
 Participants can import previously exported JSON files to restore their work.
+Imports immediately sync to the database.

 ## Accessibility